 In order to consider all new bursary requests consistently, applications should be made between November and early January for a bursary for those testing for entrance.
 During the application process parents of registered candidates will be asked, by the Registrar, to indicate if they wish this form to be sent to them.

-After entrance testing has taken place, if an application has been successful, we should be in a position to inform of the level of bursarial award with offer letters, however, it may be possible that further information or clarification may be requested.
+After entrance testing has taken place, if an application has been successful, we should be in a position to indicate the level of bursarial award with offer letters, though it may be possible that further information or clarification is requested.